Get started - it's free!

 6. Select Add service.

-Step 2: Start a resource to expose as a Service
+Step 2: Configure a Service host

-Start a resource on a tailnet device that you want to expose as a Tailscale Service.
+Make sure to start the resource on a tailnet device that you want to expose as a Tailscale Service.
 This resource can be a web server, database, or any other service that you want to make available through Tailscale.

 For example, you might start a basic web server using Node.js and the http-server package that listens on port 8080: